AndreeaCucos/Recipe_application/README.md

 # Recipes_application

-Application used to display the necessary information about some recipes stored in an SQL database.
+This application is fully implemented in Python, using PyQt for the graphic interface.
+It's purpose is to display the necessary information about a collection of recepies stored in an SQL database (coocking time, ingredients, steps).

+Main functionalities:
+* Displaying the list of available recipes;
+* Full details of each recipe;
+* Search and filter recipes.